niklasramo/palikka/README.md

 **Returns** &nbsp;&mdash;&nbsp; *boolean*

-Returns `true` if undefinition was successful, otherwise returns `false`.
+Returns `false` if the module exists and is used as a dependency, otherwise returns `true`.
+Note that undefining a non-existent module returns `true` also.

 &nbsp;